 Where to Stay:

-There are surprising quite a few places to stay are the colonies.
+There are surprisingly quite a few places to stay in and around the colonies.
 Check them out below:

 (45 minutes to an hour)